What is MoonRank?

 We have a collection coming up.
 How do we get ranked?

-Send us your Candy Machine address.
+Send us your Candy Machine or Launchpad details.

 We have a collection and we'd like to use your rankings.
 Can we get them in a different format?

 First: we're honored.
 Thanks!

 Second: you can find your mints with all ranking information etc at

 Can we give our MoonRank rankings to ranking site X so we can be on multiple sites at once?